 Facilitate access to information and knowledge for persons with disabilities and people in remote areas by providing accessible services and tools.
 The urgency of ICTs in education for persons with disabilities in order to provide new and innovative solutions for persons with disabilities to access information and knowledge.

-Promote the integration of persons with disabilities to the ICT ecosystem.
+Promote the integration of persons with disabilities and the aged to the ICT ecosystem.

 Provide access to multilingual information and knowledge

-Focus on content development on the web to serve various nations in using different languages, including those which are lesser-used.
+Focus on content development on the web to serve various nations in using different languages, including those which are lesser-used or non-verbal such as sign language.

+.

 Promote and share multilingual user-generated content in all local relevant languages.

-Promote the use of the languages in Internet domain names to allow communities to access the Internet in the mother language, particularly in Arabic speaking countries.
+Promote the use of the languages in Internet domain names to allow communities to access the Internet in the mother language.

-Increase the availability of digital Arabic content in order to encourage usage by large segments of the population and provide free access to online content on the Internet in order to encourage knowledge creation and sharing.
+Increase the availability of digital content in order to encourage usage by large segments of the population and provide free access to online content on the Internet in order to encourage knowledge creation and sharing.

-Open standards ---for making access to information and knowledge
+4) Open standards, software and data: enablers to access information and knowledge

-Raise awareness on importance of non-proprietary formats and their usefulness for making public data accessible to citizens both for high- and low-income countries.
+Raise awareness the importance of non-proprietary formats and their usefulness for making public data accessible to citizens both for high- and low-income countries.

-Use of open-source software promotes openness, standardization.
+Use of open-source software promotes openness and standardization.
 It also helps to reduce costs.